CORNISH_Logo_TypeOnly

 Statement from the Director

-This marks our tenth anniversary of the Arts Incubator Program!
-It has been a thrill to watch this program grow and provide opportunities for local artists to experiment without the constraints of finishing.
+The Cornish community has been a thrill to watch this program grow and provide opportunities for local artists to experiment without the constraints of finishing.
 All too often we as artists get tied to a deadline or outcome, when sometimes all we need is space to explore ideas, and fail.
-Thanks to our past artists who lent us feedback we are excited to share that for our anniversary we will have three slots each four weeks long, marking our longest residency period ever!

 – Pinky Estell M.F.A., Director of Operations & CSES